Lindås, Norway: What to pack, what to wear, and when to go [2023]

 January

-If you visit Lindås during January, you may see that it is pretty cool, somewhat snowy and very rainy.
+If you vacation in Lindås during January, you will probably find that it can be brisk, somewhat snowy and very rainy.
 Temperatures tend to hover around the high 30s F (single digits C) during the day, while at night they can dip into the low 30s F (single digits below 0 C).
 Humidity is generally between 70 and 80% during the day.
 In terms of precipitation, you can expect it to rain about two thirds of the time and snow about half of the time.

 What to wear/what to pack: